mohitkr05/aws-certified-ai-practitioner/docs/TS1-1/2-machine-learning-fudamental.md

   - Model comparison: Comparing different models to determine which one is best.
 - Deployment: Use the trained model to make predictions on new data.
   - Model serving: Deploying the model to a production environment to make predictions on new data.

+### Supervised learning

+Consider this scenario of Supervised learning.